 Overview

 Most people own tools and gear they use once, then store forever.
-Rented lets neighbors lend and borrow instead — without the friction of classifieds or the overhead of a rental shop.
-I was sole designer across the full mobile experience: onboarding, browse, product pages, and profiles.
+Rented lets neighbors lend and borrow instead.
+I was sole designer across onboarding, browse, PDPs, and profiles, from November 2024 to engineering handoff in February 2025.

 Problem

 The P2P rental market has two failure modes.
 Apps like Hygglo front-load heavy verification and lose users before they ever browse.
 Apps like Craigslist skip trust entirely and feel unsafe at stranger-to-stranger scale.
-Neither handles the person who wants to rent their drill out on Tuesday and borrow a camera on Saturday — same person, two roles, no platform built for both.
-Those three gaps shaped every design decision in Rented.
+Neither handles the person who wants to rent their drill out on Tuesday and borrow a camera on Saturday.

 1